xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 **To build the Connect to XMTP button:**

 1. Install the XMTP client SDK for JavaScript.
 The SDK provides an XMTP messaging API client that enables your "hello world" app to communicate with the XMTP network.
-In the `my-app` folder, run:
+In the `my-app` directory, run:

     ```bash
     npm i --save @xmtp/xmtp-js